 Alternatives To Hiring Movers

 Numerous medical reports and studies frequently list moving as one of the top ten most stressful life events, often featuring in the top five, right after the passing of a family member or a divorce.
 Knowing this, evaluate if it would be worth handing off the mechanics of the move to movers to lessen the impact of the stress on you and your family.
 But if the cost is too prohibitive, below are a few different ways to make your move happen without hiring moving professionals.

 Another option, which allows a bit more flexibility in the pace of your move, is to rent portable moving containers.
-The cost for renting PODS is based on the size of pod(s) that you need and the number of days you need it for.
+The cost of renting PODS is based on the size of the pod(s) that you need and the number of days you need it for.
 Once the container is at your property, just fill it with your moving boxes and larger items and belongings; and when it is full, the company will come by and transport it to your new address.
-A quick search can give you a number of companies to compare prices with, but in many cases, you can expect to pay close to:
+A quick search on Google can give you many companies to compare prices with, but in many cases, you can expect to pay close to:

 Depending on the size of your home, the rental company will be able to tell you what size(s) you will need to rent.

 Moving day will go a lot faster for everyone if you can rent a moving truck rather than use personal vehicles.
 Depending on the distance of your move, you can select from a local company or a nationwide one.